“In essentials unity, in non-essentials liberty, in all things charity.”

-That’s because being reared and educated as a Roman Catholic, searching for Truth as an agnostic college student, being discipled by a Presbyterian theologian,1 inspired to follow Christ by an Assembly of God pastor, ordained as both a deacon and minister of the Gospel by the Southern Baptists, and today worshiping God and ministering to others as a contemplative Episcopalian Christian, I realize that I am an amalgamation of all of the above.
-What I believe today about God and the Bible (everything really) is the result of the spiritual investments deposited by God and others in me during my lifetime that are just now coming to maturity.
+That’s because being reared and educated as a Roman Catholic, searching for Truth as an agnostic college student, discipled by a Reformed Presbyterian theologian,1 personally challenged to follow Christ by an Assembly of God pastor, officially ordained as both a deacon and minister of the Gospel by the Southern Baptists, and today worshiping God and ministering to others as both a contemplative and card-carrying Episcopalian Christian, I realize that I am an amalgamation of all of the above…and more.
+What I believe today about God and the Bible (everything really) is the result of the spiritual seeds deposited in my soul by God and others during my life’s journey and spiritual pilgrimage that are just now coming to maturity and bearing fruit.

 I originally planned on offering up some creative writing here, but in the end decided I could do no better than what was gifted to us some seventeen hundred years ago, first, with the Apostles’ Creed3, and then later, the Nicene Creed.4